The alley part 2

 I opened my eyes again and turned my head back the way it snapped just a second ago.

 Ooh, an alley, thank fuck!
 Perfect!

 I staggered towards it.
-Grunting and stumbling around the dark corner, I tried to find a spot where I could shake hands with my old friend, without half the town seeing my junk.
+Grunting and stumbling around the dark corner, I tried to find a spot where I could shake hands with my old friend, without half the town as an audience.
 The lack of light and amount of alcohol made me struggle to stay on my feet.
 It was too dark in here.

 Here is fine, I don’t care anymore, I need to piss.

 While I held my dick with one hand, painting yellow circles in the snow, I let out a deep groan of relief.
 A gust of wind hit my face.
 It felt like a delicate hand, lovingly stroking my cheek.
 I closed my eyes and basked in the feeling it gave me.
 A faint, scent of apples mixed with sweet citrus invaded my nostrils, and made my heart beat hard in my chest.

 My eyes flew open.
 An overwhelming need to find the source of the scent engulfed me.